 The society is run by a president, secretary and advisory committee.
-The officers are to be elected every four years.
-The present term started in August 2013 so the next president will be elected in July 2017.
+The officers are to be elected every five years.
+The present term started in August 2013 so the next president will be elected in July 2018.

 The President will be responsible with the overall running of the society.
 He or she, in consultation with committee and members will determine the society goals and the strategies designed to achieve them.
 The president will launch new initiatives, inspire members to participate in activities, and delegate responsibility for individual projects.

 The Secretary will have a management role, ensuring that the core duties of the society - the panels at the MLA and ALA conferences and the awarding of prizes - are fulfilled.